libvips/lua-vips/README.md

 4. For enums, you can supply a number or a string.
 The string is an enum member nickname (the part after the final underscore).

+5. `MODIFY` arguments, for example the image you pass to `draw_circle`, are copied to memory before being set, and the new image is returned as one of the results.

-5. Operation results are returned as an unpacked array in the order: all required output args, then all optional output args, then all deprecated output args.
+6. Operation results are returned as an unpacked array in the order: all required output args, then all optional output args, then all deprecated output args.